 Specialized Study Assignment

-Each quiz will cover the Reading & Study material for the module/week in which it is assigned, along with the preceding module/week or modules/weeks since any prior quizzes.
+Each quiz will cover the Learn material for the module: week in which it is assigned, along with the preceding module: week or modules: weeks since any prior quizzes.
 Each quiz will be open-book/open-notes, contain 30 multiple-choice and true/false questions, and have a time limit of 50 minutes.
 The student will be allowed 2 attempts, and the highest score will count toward his or her grade.
-(MLO: A, B, C, D)
+(CLOs: A, B, C, D)